Father's Son

 This novel rants.
 It cries out to the high heavens for a more equitable world.
 It nudges those who have the means (those who live a life of relative comfort) to help, and those who are oppressed to rise and rage.
 Altogether, they need to do something.

+The Philippine setting of the story resonates everywhere — from Mexico to Brazil, from India to the rest of the world — especially in urban poor neighborhoods that are blighted by inequities and uneven access to opportunities.
+And yet, even as it cries for social reform, it keeps alive the hope of a better world for all.
 The story starts with years of struggles, depravity, and survival tests.
 It ends with the transformation that happens in our lives when we do even just little good deeds for others.
 There the reader will “miraculously” find inner peace and joy: from the depths of human misery rises a story that celebrates life and transforms communities.
 Too trite a storyline?
 It probably is — until one finds new hope in old truths.

 “Father’s Son – The Miracles of Quiapo” is a story of transformation and faith, about how God makes miracles happen with the cooperating hand of his people.